det-lab/docker-lesson/docs/03_docker-ssh.md

 ## Step-by-step: Installing SSH in a Container
 While using an Ubuntu terminal, we'll create an Ubuntu-based container, install OpenSSH Server, and configure it to accept connections.

-> **Note:** Angled brackets in this lesson denote user-specific content - be sure to delete them and replace them to your preference.
-If you have not done this before, please [read this before continuing](TODO)
 > For more information on using SSH, visit our HSF training page, [here](https://hsf-training.github.io/hsf-training-ssh-webpage/).
 ### 0. Open your terminal
 If you're unsure how to open your terminal, refer to [the shell lesson on Software Carpentry.](https://swcarpentry.github.io/shell-novice/) On Windows, the appropriate application is often called Ubuntu.
 You can install a Terminal application from the Microsoft App Store for free.
 On a Mac, the appropriate application is called Terminal.
 On Linux, there are several different Terminal applications, and you may need to search 'terminal application + <your specific distribution>' to find the name.